kherldhussein/quran_hadith/README.md

 # Qur’ān & Hadith

-Qur’ān Hadith is an Online Islamic application with a fashion interface, smooth performance, and more features to sharpens your focus on what you are reading or listening to.
+Qur’ān Hadith is an Online Quran and Hadith application with a fashion interface, smooth performance, and more features to sharpen your focus on what you are reading or listening to.

 ### Supported Platforms